-The WARP 38000-H HybridMatrix appliances combine the best open software with enterprise-grade hardware.
+The WARP 38002-H HybridMatrix appliances combine the best open software with enterprise-grade hardware.
 This allows it to supply the highest levels of throughput, scale, and protection in a hybrid storage solution, without breaking the bank.
-Configured as a WARPnas filer, the 38000-H makes accessibility easy through standard protocols such as NFS, SMB/CIFS, and FTP.
-Each platform comes with four embedded 10Gb Ethernet ports as a baseline, and supports additional interfaces such as FC, SAS, Infiniband, and 40GbE.
+Configured as a WARPnas filer, the 38002-H makes accessibility easy through standard protocols such as NFS, SMB/CIFS, and FTP.
+Each platform comes with two embedded 10Gb Ethernet ports as a baseline, and supports additional interfaces such as SAS, 40/100GbE, Infiniband, and Omni-Path.

 - Purpose-built appliance architecture – Guarantees compatibility, reliability, and ongoing manageability with all components pre-configured and tested.

 - High-performance design – high throughput at both network and filesystem levels.